OlShpek/Choco/README.md

 # Choco
-Website for the chocolate making company
+Website for the chocolate making company.
+The code for the website is located in the master branch